aricallen/genius-scheduler/README.md

 #GeniusScheduler

-A bookmarklet that grabs your weekly shift from mypage and creates a .ics file for your calendar
+A bookmarklet that grabs your weekly shift from mypage and creates an .ics file for your calendar

 Just add the bookmarklet below to your bookmarks bar.